tanpero/blog/articles/hello-world.md

 ### YAML Front Matter

 Typora now supports [YAML Front Matter](http://jekyllrb.com/docs/frontmatter/).
 Input `---` at the top of the article and then press `Return` to introduce a metadata block.
 Alternatively, you can insert a metadata block from the top menu of Typora.

-### Table of Contents (TOC)

-Input `[toc]` and press the `Return` key.
-This will create a  “Table of Contents” section.
-The TOC extracts all headings from the document, and its contents are updated automatically as you add to the document.

 ## Span Elements